SymfonyCasts/api-platform/sfcasts/ep2-security/auto-groups.md

 If you try the operation... and hit Execute... it *only* returns the fields we expect.
 So... we've added these "automatic" groups... which is kinda nice.
 But we've positively *destroyed* our documentation.
-Can we have both automatic fields *and* good documentation?
-Yes!... by leveraging something called a resource metadata
+Can we have both automatic groups *and* good documentation?
+Yes!
+By leveraging something called a resource metadata
 factory: a wild, low-level, advanced feature of API Platform.

 Let's dig into that next.